GR

 Moussaka

-A rich layered casserole featuring eggplant, minced meat (usually lamb), tomato sauce, and topped with creamy béchamel sauce.
+Greece's most iconic dish: rich layered casserole featuring eggplant, spiced minced meat (traditionally lamb), tomato sauce, and topped with velvety béchamel.
+Every taverna has its own cherished recipe passed down through generations.

 Allergens: